Welcome to an extremely busy and action packed term in Class 3 – as always!!

 During the last half term, our topic will be 'Let's Get Creative', where we will be studying a variety of great artists and designers.

-In English, we will be working on a range of genres: studying poetry, persuasive writing, non-chronological reports and developing our narrative skills.
+In English, we will be working on a range of genres; discussion and as always developing our narrative skills further.

-French lessons will focus on building on our conversation skills through the topic of ‘Shopping’.
-At the beginning of the term in RE, we will study ‘How do people express their religious and spiritual ideas on pilgrimage’?
-We will then look at ‘Salvation’ and conclude the term with Holy week and Easter.
+French lessons will focus on building on our conversation skills through the topic of 'Shopping'.
+At the beginning of the term in RE, we will study 'What was the Holocaust?'
+During the summer term, we will be visiting the National Holocaust Centre and Museum, in Laxton, to enhance our understanding of this historic time.

-Computing will be looking at how to use technology safely and responsibly; using search engines to research, communicate and collaborate; use digital imagery to present information; and work with simple algorithms and programmes.
+Computing will be looking at how to use technology safely and responsibly, recognising acceptable and unacceptable behaviour.
+We will be using the I pads to produce moving animations and enhance our mapping skills and work with simple algorithms and programmes.